MrDanPotter/suno-note-taker/README.md

 ### Taking Notes

-1. For each song, use the score selector (-2 to +2)
-2. Write a descriptive note about your impression
+The new system uses a structured approach with specific categories:

+1. **Category Buttons**: Each song card displays buttons for different categories:
+   - Intro, Verse, Bridge, Chorus, Outro
+   - Vocals, Timing, Overall Vibe

+2. **Rating Process**:
+   - Click any category button to open a rating modal
+   - Use the slider to select a score from 0-5
-3. Click "Add note" or press Enter
+   - Click "Add Rating" to save

+3. **Multiple Verses/Bridges**:
+   - Verse and Bridge buttons remain active after rating
+   - Click again to rate the next verse/bridge (Verse 2, Bridge 2, etc.)

+4. **Category Completion**:
+   - Once rated, category buttons show green with the score
+   - Other categories remain available until rated
+   - Delete ratings using the × button in the category scores section

+### Scoring System

+- **Individual Categories**: Rated 0-5 (0 = poor, 5 = excellent)
+- **Overall Score**: Average of all completed categories
+- **Total Score**: Sum of all category scores
+- **Consistent Evaluation**: Same categories across all songs for fair comparison

 ### Managing Songs

 - **Remove songs**: Click the "Remove" button on any song card
-- **Delete notes**: Click "Delete" on individual notes
+- **Delete ratings**: Click "×" on individual category scores
-- **Sort songs**: Click the "Sort" button to order by total or average score (songs stay in place while adding notes)
+- **Sort songs**: Click the "Sort" button to order by total or average score

 ### Getting Started